nickyiliwang0000/h/applied-javascript/js-superpowers-spread-rest-and-destructuring.md

 // My favorite order is a medium baingan bharta with some naan!
 ```

-Instead of setting variables one-by-one, we can destructure our curry object like this:
+That's a lot of code, writing `const VARIABLENAME = curry.PROPERTYNAME;` over and over.
+To save time, instead of setting variables one-by-one, we can _destructure_ our curry object like this:

 ```javascript
 const { type, side, spiciness } = curry;